 National Cabbage Day

-We believe that cabbage is a vegetable that doesn’t get enough attention.
-The only time that people really think about cabbage is maybe when they’re having a side of coleslaw or maybe cabbage and corned beef on St.Patrick’s Day.
-We want to change that fact by highlighting a holiday that celebrates it in all of its forms.
-This holiday is called National Cabbage Day and it falls every year on February 17th.
+We want to change that by highlighting a holiday that celebrates it in all its forms.
+This holiday is called National Cabbage Day, and it falls every year on February 17th.
 This is a holiday that’s perfect for breaking out those cabbage recipes and giving yourself and your family a tasty treat.

 Facts About Cabbage

 For those of you who might not know, cabbage is in the same family as Brussels sprouts, cauliflower, kale, and broccoli.
-It’s a vegetable that can be cooked in a variety of different ways including boiling, baking, steaming, or even sauteing.
+It’s a vegetable that can be cooked in a variety of different ways, including boiling, baking, steaming, or even sautéing.
 And it can also be eaten raw if a person wants to do so.

 Some Other Fun Facts About Cabbage

 Below are some other facts we’d like to share about cabbage.
-Facts that people who plan on celebrating National Cabbage Day are really going to appreciate.

 • Uncooked cabbage is good for intestinal health.